kdqemre/ml-zoomcamp-capstone-1/Readme.md

 Test : Contains 1,500 validation images, with each class having 100/200 images.

+You can find full dataset download link in the project notebook.

 Considering training time i used small version of this data.